 Passbolt’s voyage started in India, at E-nova, a digital agency led by Kevin (Passbolt CEO) and Remy (Passbolt CTO) for its initial years.
 You might be wondering how two guys from France found themselves steering an agency in India, but that’s a whole other storyline for a different blog series.

 Back in 2005, E-nova, also known as “The Indo-French Web Agency”, emerged with a pretty unique position for its time: High-quality web development coupled with project management conducted in French set us apart.
 Back then, outsourcing to India was a prevalent trend and the distinctive approach of the agency led to rapid growth over just a few years.
 In no time, our modest duo had become a bustling crew of over 50 team members.

 Our team evolved rapidly, projects multiplied, and staff was constantly changing.
 Yet through it all, one problem kept coming up again and again.
 Yup, you guessed it – password management.
 With every new project, clients would send the project managers – dozens, sometimes hundreds – of passwords, credentials and secrets via email or skype, which in turn had the agency distributing them among various teams working on the project: system admins, developers, marketing, managers, etc. This distribution was often done ad-hoc, using emails, spreadsheets or skype.

-But, this way of working led to two critical problems:
+But, this way of working led to a few critical problems:

 - Security: We were playing with fire.
 The haphazard sharing of passwords was a disaster waiting to happen.
 Sharing all these passwords with the entire team?
 Saying “Not ideal for security” would be an understatement (ever heard of the principle of least privilege?).